 Colour has noting to do with it.

-These are the eggs we all see every day in the supermarket shelves.
-They are all classed as "brown" but, like these eggs from my Red Star chickens, they vary in colour from a light cream to a darker brown.
+These are the light brown coloured eggs we all see every day in the supermarket shelves.
+They are all classed as "brown", but as this selection from my Red Star chickens shows, even eggs from one type of chicken can vary dramatically in colour.

 A great place to start if you want plenty of nutritious eggs and you're satisfied with the "plain" brown colour.